MarkPearlCoZa/Blog_General/_pending-posts/2016-09-06-Estimates.md

 tags: Idea
 category: Misc
 ---
-Assume that the people we are giving metrics to are not prics...
+Assumption is that the timing is EFFORT not ELAPSED days

 Event Line -> Milestones
 Estimates -> Predicatbility